scaryghost/KFSXTrackingServer/README.md

 If you had modified the css file to customize the web content, you will need to copy that file to the new directory.

 ### Server Properties
 For v3.0, the following properties have been added:
 * http.root.dir
-    *  Root directory for the web content
 * num.db.conn
-    *  Max number of connections to make to the database
+* db.url
+* db.driver
+* db.reader.script
+* db.writer.script
+* db.user
+* db.password

-Meanwhile, the following properties have been modified:
+Meanwhile, the following properties have been removed:
 * num.threads
-    *  Allow negative numbers to signify use of a cached thread pool

-Remember to update your current server.properties file with the new properties.
+* db.name

+The new db.url property functions almost exactly like the previous db.name property with the minor difference being a full JDBC url must be given for the database instead of a simple path.
+By default, the application uses SQLite so the url will now be:

+    jdbc:sqlite:share/etc/kfsxdb.sqlite3

+The change was made to allow users to create their own database for storing the statistics, rather than depend solely on SQLite.

 ## Starting The Server
 Before starting the server, make sure you look at the properties file: share/etc/server.properties.